cracker0dks/LicodeSip/README.md

 1. This is still beta so do not run in production.
 Needs a lot more testing!
 2. Bridge is not limitted to an amount of SIP Calls
 2. Called Number desides to witch Licode Room your Phone connects
-2. The bridge is working like a single SIP client and can be connected to any SIP Server supported by: http://jssip.net
+2. The bridge is working like a single SIP client and can be connected to any SIP Server supported by jssip: http://jssip.net/documentation/misc/interoperability/
 3. Bridge using the chromium WebRTC stack and is running in a Headless browser

 ## Flow of the Application